 While vacant homes are known to cost more to stage in the long run, bringing in your own furniture and decor can also become costly.
 Use a budget planner to estimate the staging costs before you clear your items from the home, and also make a commitment to how many rooms you stage.
 Then you will also know how long the furniture will need to be in place, and thus, gain a more accurate estimate of the rental costs.

-If you are curious to find out more, feel free to reach out to our team, today!
+If you are curious to find out more, feel free to reach out to our real estate agent in Troon Village, today!
 We are happy to help!